Skip to Content Skip to Navigation

 1. Establishing goals is very important.
 Setting short-term, achievable goals helps build your confidence so you can achieve more difficult, long-term goals that are sustainable.

 After experiencing a cancer diagnosis and going through treatment, it is natural to want to establish new priorities towards a healthier lifestyle.
 Setting new goals and coming up with solutions on your own can be both mentally and physically challenging, especially considering some of the ongoing side-effects of cancer treatment that may still be present.
-Our Wellbeing after Cancer program is an opportunity for you to start making changes towards a healthier lifestyle with support and guidance.
+Our Wellbeing after Cancer is an opportunity for you to start making changes towards a healthier lifestyle.

 Goals should be Specific, Measurable, Achievable, Relevant and Timely.
 It is important to set some short-term goals and achieve them.
 This builds confidence to achieve more difficult, long-term goals.
 Check out some tips for goal setting at the LiveLighter website.